TheDavSmasher/BossesHelper/README.md

     - float yScale: The Entity's Sprite's Y scale.
 Defaults to 1.
   - Can be called from Lua with `celeste.Mod.BossesHelper.Code.Entities.AttackEntity(params)`.

+A basic collider can be obtained with the `getHitbox()` or `getCircle()` helper functions, which can be combined with the `getColliderList()` function.
+A basic vector2 object can be obtained with `vector2(x,y)`.

 ## Player Health System

 In addition to Bosses, this helper also implements a health System for the player, hooked to the Player's `Die` method.
 It is implemented with a generalized base for public use.
 When the Health System is added onto the scene, it starts disabled and must be activated in one of the provided ways explained below.

+Due to the nature of the Health System and how it's managed, only one instance of a Health System can exist.
+If one is added after one already exists, it will simply override its values.
+Likewise, if a System exists and a new one is provided without any parameters, those values will be kept from the already existing Health System.

 ### Setup Entries